 2) With respect to the coarse-grained GNSS location reporting by the UE with an accuracy of 2km without explicit consent, it is up to local regulations whether it is acceptable or not.
 In case explicit user consent is required by local regulation it is up to proprietary mechanisms for Rel-17.

-3) With respect to the implicit user consent approach which is considered by RAN2 for Rel-17, SA3 would like to suggest that it shall be the network that decides whether there is a user consent for the aforementioned location request (based on subscription-based means or proprietary mechanisms) and not the UE.
+3) SA3 will study potential solutions for User Consent for the NTN use case in Rel-18.
+With respect to the implicit user consent approach which is considered by RAN2 for Rel-17, SA3 would like to suggest that it shall be the network that decides whether there is a user consent for the aforementioned location request (based on subscription-based means or proprietary mechanisms) and not the UE.
 In other words, the network should request for the location if there is user consent (based on subscription-based or proprietary mechanisms) and the network should not request for the location if there is no user consent.
 The UE should provide the location information (if available) if the network request for it.

 SA3 is kindly requesting RAN2 to take the above information into account.